 A documentary film «Voice for the voiceless» touches on a very relevant topic.
 In recent years, there has been a significant increase in the dissemination of information about HIV and TB (tuberculosis) infections.
 However, despite the public outreach, the majority of Russian citizens continue to feel fear for these diseases, considering them extremely deadly, and infected — extremely dangerous for society.
 Many people do not know how to behave with HIV-infected people and what to do if their own test showed a positive result.
 A lot of questions arise in society, to which people have the right to hear the answers.

-treatment of HIV-infected people, to combat stereotypes and misconceptions.
+The purpose of the film is to overcome stigma and discrimination treatment of HIV-infected people, to combat stereotypes and misconceptions.

 The choice of the main character is the key to the success!
 An interesting, complex, relatable hero will allow the viewers to connect with the story.
 In the context of our topic, taking into account the stigmatization of HIV and tuberculosis, it is assumed that the viewer expects to see a negative hero with a low social status and repulsive appearance.
 We are trying to show something completely opposite, highlighting a contradiction between reality and the viewer’s look of reality. «Strong hero» should be a positive example for other tuberculosis patients and HIV-infected, and should help society to overcome stigma and fear of the above diseases.